Michael Wilson (writer): Blacklisted

 Mr. Wilson.
 I think you are invading the right of American citizens.

 Mr. Doyle.
 We are asking you merely were you ever a member of the Communist Party.
 Were you ever a member of the Communist Party?
 I will ask you that.
 Why don't you tell us honestly?
 Is there anything subversive about the Communist Party that would involve you in possible criminal prosecution if you ever were a member?

 Mr. Wilson.
 I decline to answer the question, sir, on the same grounds.

-Despite being blacklisted in 1951, Wilson did not immediately become persona non grata.
+Despite being officially blacklisted after his September 1951 testimony, Wilson did not immediately become persona non grata.
 He was able to accept, along with co-writer Harry Brown, the Academy Award for Best Adapted Screenplay for A Place in the Sun in March 1952.
 He also won an Edgar Allan Poe Award for Best Motion Picture Screenplay and garnered another Oscar nomination for a script he had written for 5 Fingers (1952).
-But soon thereafter, he was blacklisted for 13 years by the American entertainment industry.
+But by that time, the motion picture industry had placed him on the blacklist, where he would remain for 13 years.